Scott-Zeta/JavaScript_Simplified/README.md

 both of them can iterate an array.
 But as recommended, if you want to create a new array/other stuff and return something, use map().
 If only want to iterate array and do sometthing, use forEach() is better.
 More official description: "array.forEach() executes a provided callback function once for each item in the array. array.map() creates a new array with the results of executing a provided callback function once for each item in the original array."

+## Async
+Code involved steps that can run at the same time with results of some steps coming in later is called asynchronous Where should I use it in JS?
+Usally waiting for load data from database or Internet.
+See Async comparison about
+1. No Async callback hell
+2. return , then() chained Async
+3. Async and Await easier for understanding and reading Async

 # JavaScript_Simplified
 https://courses.webdevsimplified.com/